ioquatix/script-runner/README.md

     `splitDirection`: `down`
 ```

 ### Scrollback Distance

-To limit the number of lines kept in the output window simply edit the `'script-runner'.scrollbackDistance` option in
+To limit the number of lines kept in the output window simply edit the `'script-runner'.scrollback` option in
-your Atom config file
+your Atom config file.

 ## Contributing